 - Most importantly, sit back and enjoy the drink while waiting for Santa.

 Cinnamon roll Christmas tree for dessert with Christmas martinis

 This is a simple dessert recipe to compliment Christmas martini drinks.
 You can make these homemade, but who has time during the holidays?
 The easiest way to make this festive dessert is to take packages of refrigerated cinnamon rolls.
 Cook them according to package directions, but place them in this Christmas tree design prior to cooking.
 Once they are cooked, transfer them to a serving plate, place candied cherries on top as a garnish, and drizzle with icing to serve.
 Voila!
 Instant dessert.
 This makes a great addition to a Christmas brunch too.

 Please let me know how you like the drinks.
 Follow me on Facebook to stay up to date with our latest cocktails and to give input as to what we should create next.

 Due to Cinco De Mayo coming up I decided to write about the best mixed drinks with Tequila.
-I am introducing a few margarita variations…Read More
+Of course the best way to drink…Read More

 The clink of glasses; the aroma of cinnamon, ginger, and cloves; the twinkling of lights, the festive sound of holiday tunes we hear once a…Read More